alx016/mobile_robots/maze_mapping/README.md

 Using an Omnidirectional Mobile Robot developed navigation algorithms so that the robot would be able to avoid obstacles across a Maze until it finds a specific target.
-For this project those targets were 3 soda cans.
+For this project the target were 3 soda cans.
 Once the robot found them, it would use its robotic arm to reach for one of those cans and take it back to the starting position.

 ### Softwares and specifics: